c1ph3r-1337/BurpSuite-Keygen/BurpSuite-Pro-old/README.md

 ```

-Burp Suite Pro Activation Steps
+> Burp Suite Pro Activation Steps
-1. Modify License String like "license to Siddharth"
+> 1. Modify License String like "license to Siddharth"
-2. Copy License key from keygen.jar and paste in Burp Suite Pro and click Next.
+> 2. Copy License key from keygen.jar and paste in Burp Suite Pro and click Next.
-3. Select Manual Activation Option on your bottom Right in Burp Suite Pro.
+> 3. Select Manual Activation Option on your bottom Right in Burp Suite Pro.
-4. Copy License Request from BurpSuite_Pro and paste in Keygenerator.
+> 4. Copy License Request from BurpSuite_Pro and paste in Keygenerator.
-5. Copy license response from Keygenerator and paste in Burp Suite Pro, then next and Done.
+> 5. Copy license response from Keygenerator and paste in Burp Suite Pro, then next and Done.
-Executing Burp Suite Profession after Activation
+> Executing Burp Suite Profession after Activation
---> You can start Burp Suite Professional by writing **burp** in terminal.
+> --> You can start Burp Suite Professional by writing **burp** in terminal.
-Updating Burp Suite Professional
---> Replace existing Burp-Suite-Pro.jar file with latest Burp Suite Professional jar